Time course of drug effect

 Physiological mediators may be defined as physiological substances that can be affected by a administered drug or physiological process to produce an effect on another physiological process.
 A mediator may be an enzyme, or other biologically active molecule, for example nitric oxide.

-Drugs that have an effect via a physiological mediator can be modelled using delay due to the turnover of the mediator, hence these models are known as turnover models.
+modelled using delay due to the turnover of the mediator, hence these

 Introduction by Anita Sumpter (2008).